Compliance on Demand

 Addressing Usability Issues

-• An initial concept of toggling between search and browse was found to be confusing
+• The toggle between search and browse was confusing and didn’t test well

 UX Strategy for Redesign